react-toolbox/react-toolbox/docs/app/components/layout/install/install.md

 export default CustomButton;
 ```

 The previous code creates a React button component based on React toolbox button.
-It's important to notice that requiring a module from the exposed root of the package will import the **ES6 JSX** and **SASS** of the component.
-If you want to still use CSS Modules but avoiding [Babel](https://babeljs.io/) and [SASS](http://sass-lang.com/) you can require from `react-toolbox/lib`.
+It's important to notice that requiring a module from the exposed root of the package will import the **SASS** of the component.

-We encourage you to work with webpack but if you want to use React Toolbox in an old fashioned way you must generate a build with all the css and javascript and include it in your `index.html`.
-Then you can use the components exposed in the `window` object.
+## Roboto Font and Material Design Icons

+React Toolbox assumes that you are importing [Roboto Font](https://www.google.com/fonts/specimen/Roboto) and [Material Design Icons](https://www.google.com/design/icons/).

+In order to import the fonts for you, we'd need to include them in the CSS which is considered a bad practice.
+If you are not including them in your app yo to the linked sites and follow the instructions.

 ## App component